mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ```
 What are the statistics of this file?
 N50, how many contigs assembled, total assembly size?

 Ok, so at the beginning of the tutorial I told you that we would be assembling the moth _Agriphila straminella_.
 But this small dataset contain only a few reads.
-I wonder if we have assembled something specific from _A. straminella_, like a specific chromossome or... ?
+I wonder if we have assembled something specific from _A. straminella_, like a specific chromosome or... ?
 Could you copy some of the sequence you've assembled and [blast it on NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi)?

 To select a portion of the sequence do: